RedHatGov/redhatgov.github.io/content/workshops/openshift_v3_5_101/lab8-cicd.md

 ## Create a sample application configuration

-Use the "oc new-app" command to create a simple nodejs application from a template file:
+After adjusting your project to cicd, use the "oc new-app" command to create a simple nodejs application from a template file:

 ```
+$ oc project cicd
 $ oc new-app -f https://raw.githubusercontent.com/openshift/origin/master/examples/jenkins/application-template.json
 ```
 > Click on "Overview" within the OpenShift console to display the sample application configuration